 Spunky Laferrera I have a clothesline and I just brought in some clothes that I put out this morning.

-Nanou Bip Bip got very nostalgic reading your story, and of course you made laugh, from now on I will say peekchurs hahaha, thank you for sharing with us your sweet memories.
-God bless you Ally.
+Nanou Bip Bip got very nostalgic reading your story, and of course, you made me laugh, from now on I will say peekchurs hahaha, thank you for sharing with us your sweet memories.
+God bless you, Ally.

 Tony Belda Yes, girlfriend I remember them well!!
-I helped mamma bring the clothes in off the clothes line!
-She would unclasp them and either hand me the pins to put in the clothespin bag or she would give me the item to fold and place into the basket.
+I helped mamma bring the clothes in off the clothesline!
+She would unclasp them and either hands me the pins to put in the clothespin bag or she would give me the item to fold and place into the basket.
 The baskets were bushel baskets from the farm lined with cloth or some had a type of plastic.
-I remember the red lined one for sure!!
-Anyway I always liked folding the towels or pillow cases into the basket as they were so easy!!
-LOL Do you remember sprinkling the items that needed to be ironed and rolling them up and then putting them in the ironing basket?
+I remember the red-lined one for sure!!
+Anyway, I always liked folding the towels or pillowcases into the basket as they were so easy!!
+LOL, Do you remember sprinkling the items that needed to be ironed and rolling them up and then putting them in the ironing basket?
 Our folks sure did work hard!!
-Makes one thankful for modern conveniences of life we now have.
+Makes one thankful for the modern conveniences of life we now have.
 Thanks for the memories!! smile emoticon heart emoticon Lizz